vincentwue/guitar-trainer/README.md

 [Visit guitar trainer (hostet on github pages)](https://vincentwue.github.io/guitar-trainer/)

-# History
+## History

 I wanted to use some TypeScript and create my own guitar learn app.

 You can choose a chord in the first dropdown and the scales that contain this chord will show up as buttons below.
 Click them to set the second layer.

-You can enable "show second" to show the underlying pattern choosed in the second dropdown as simple black dots (most useful for me at this point).
+You can enable "show second" to show the pattern choosed in the second dropdown as simple black dots (most useful for me at this point).

 I do not need more functionality currently, but you can see a lot of useful information in the console.

 Text me if you're interested in further features (vini96@web.de)

-# Possible next steps (Postponed until I see use for it)
+## Possible next steps (Postponed until I see use for it)

 Add missing chords and scales (I will add them when I want to learn them).